-The costs of obtaining a patent, including attorneys' fees paid or incurred in making and perfecting a patent application, are research and experimental costs.
+perfecting a patent application, are research and experimental costs.
 However, costs paid or incurred to obtain another's patent are not research and experimental costs.
-For more information on costs paid or incurred to obtain another's patent, see Section 197 Intangibles in chapter 9.
+For more information on the treatment of costs paid or incurred to obtain another's patent, see Section 197 Intangibles in chapter 9.